 Senior Citizens

 The Medford Senior Center, located in Cranberry Hall, celebrated its official grand opening on June 10, 2004.
-During the past nearly 20 years, programs offered at the Senior Center have grown to include bridge, pinochle, knitting, an investment discussion group, Genealogy, Mah Jongg, a senior tennis group and several exercise programs.
-The Cranberry Hall Senior Center, located behind the former Municipal Building at 17 North Main Street, is open daily from 9:00 am to 4:00 pm.
+During the past 20 years, programs offered at the Senior Center have grown to include bridge, pinochle, knitting, an investment discussion group, Genealogy, Mah Jongg, both a senior tennis group & a senior Pickleball group, and several exercise programs.
+The Cranberry Hall Senior Center, located at 88 Charles Street (behind the former Municipal Building & Medford Village Car Care Center on North Main Street) is open daily from 9:00 am to 4:00 pm.

 The Cranberry Hall Senior Center is always looking for suggestions of new activities to offer.
 The Senior Center is here for the enjoyment and fellowship of Medford seniors and both the Township and the volunteers of the center are making every effort to meet their needs.